TanishTuteja/Genetic-Path-Finder/README.md

 This is an implementation of the Evloutionary Genetic Algorithm to the problem of an agent finding a path to a target through obstacles.

-## Libraries Used

-The code uses p5.js library.

 ## Setup of Environment

 A fixed size population of agents is created.
 A fixed number of obstacles at specified positions but having random velocities is created.